 A process of legal reforms was launched in 2002 namely the family code which recognises the joint responsibility of both husband and wife and the new constitution which states the supremacy of international laws.

-Yet, many of the amendments are bound and conditioned to comply with Sharia law that definitely hinders their fulfillment and their implementation on the ground.
+Yet, many of the amendments are bound and conditioned to comply with Sharia law that definitely hinders their fulfilment and their implementation on the ground.
 Some include examples of male attitude towards women, which enhances social and economic poverty, lack of empowerment that reduces women’s vulnerability, insecurity and exclusion.

 Effects of the Conflict with Western Sahara